17 December, 2020

 Coal is the most important and abundant fossil fuel in India.
 It accounts for 55% of the country's energy needs.
 The country's industrial heritage was built upon indigenous coal.
 Commercial primary energy consumption in India has grown by about 700% in the last four decades.

 The current per capita commercial primary energy consumption in India is about 350 kgoe/year which is well below that of developed countries.
 Driven by the rising population, expanding economy and a quest for improved quality of life, energy usage in India is expected to rise.

-Through sustained programme of investment and greater thrust on application of modern technologies, it has been possible to raise the **All India production of coal at 730.354 million tonnes in 2018-19 (Provisional) with a positive growth of 7.9%.
+Through the sustained programme of investment and greater thrust on the application of modern technologies, it has been possible to raise the **All India production of coal at 730.354 million tonnes in 2018-19 (Provisional) with a positive growth of 7.9%.
 Coal India Limited has set up Regional Sales Offices and Sub-Sales Offices at selected places in the country to cater to the needs of the consuming sectors in various regions.

 Import: As per the present import policy, coal can be freely imported (under Open General Licence) by the consumers themselves considering their needs based on their commercial prudence.

 Coking Coal is being imported by the Steel Authority of India Limited (SAIL) and other Steel manufacturing units mainly to bridge the gap between the requirement and indigenous availability and to improve the quality of production.
 Coal-based power plants, cement plants, captive power plants, sponge iron plants, industrial consumers and coal traders are importing non-coking coal.
 Coke is imported mainly by pig-Iron manufacturers and Iron & Steel sector consumers using a mini-blast furnace.